 The Offer Price is not indicative of the price at which our Company has issued the Equity Shares in the preceding 12 months or that will prevail in the open market following listing of the Equity Shares.
-For details, see "Capital Structure" beginning on page 63.
+For details, see "Capital Structure" beginning on page 63 of this Prospectus.